-All Classes, with the exception of the Class C (YEN Hedged) Shares, Class C (GPB Hedged) Shares, Class C (USD) Shares, Class C (EUR Hedged) Shares, Class C (CHF Hedged) Shares (the "Class C Shares") and Class F (USD Unhedged) Shares, Class F (EUR Unhedged) Shares, Class F (EUR Hedged) Shares, Class F (EUR Hedged) Shares, Class F (CHF Hedged) Shares, Class F (CHF Unhedged) Shares, Class F (CHF Unhedged) Shares, Class F (CHF Hedged) Shares (the "Class F Shares") are accumulating Classes (the "Accumulating Classes") and, therefore, it is not currently intended to distribute dividends to the Shareholders of the Accumulating Classes.
+All Classes, with the exception of the Class C (YEN Hedged) Shares, Class C (GBP Hedged) Shares, Class C (USD) Shares, Class C (EUR Hedged) Shares, Class C (CHF Hedged) Shares (the "Class C Shares"), Class F (USD Unhedged) Shares, Class F (EUR Unhedged) Shares, Class F (EUR Hedged) Shares, Class F (EUR Hedged) Shares, Class F (CHF Hedged) Shares, Class F (CHF Unhedged) Shares, Class F (CHF Unhedged) Shares, Class F (CHF Hedged) Shares (the "Class F Shares") and Class H (YEN Hedged) Shares, Class H (GBP Hedged) Shares, Class H (USD) Shares, Class H (EUR Hedged) Shares, Class H (CHF Hedged) Shares (the "Class H Shares") are accumulating Classes (the "Accumulating Classes") and, therefore, it is not currently intended to distribute dividends to the Shareholders of the Accumulating Classes.
 The income and earnings and gains of each Accumulating Class in the Fund will be accumulated and reinvested on behalf of Shareholders.

-The Class C Shares and the Class F Shares are dividend paying Shares and the Directors intend to declare dividends in March and September of each calendar year.
-Such dividends, being all net income of the Fund attributable to respective Class C Shares and Class F Shares, shall be paid to Shareholders in the form of cash and will typically be paid within 10 Business Days of the date of declaration.
+The Class C Shares, the Class F Shares and the Class H Shares are dividend paying Shares and the Directors intend to declare dividends in March and September of each calendar year.
+Such dividends, being all net income of the Fund attributable to respective Class C Shares, Class F Shares and Class H Shares, shall be paid to Shareholders in the form of cash and will typically be paid within 10 Business Days of the date of declaration.